 I’d hoped to have a full review ready to post today, but this is truly a book I have to savour.
 Nevertheless, I wanted to bring together a feature before this edition is published!

 First and foremost, some personal significance.
 I’ve been a fan of the Fitzgeralds for years–so much so that one of my current works in progress is a chapbook of poems all about Zelda (sort of like Boleyn)!
 When I first started the project, one of my dreams was to get my hands on a copy of Dear Scott, Dearest Zelda.
 At the very least, an erasure from her own words had to happen!
 At the time, the copies I found online cost far more than I could invest in the project and it had to be put on hold.

 A few months ago, I took the plunge and joined NetGalley.
 I’ve really been loving reviewing books here on Pencils & Pages (and I’ve currently got reviews lined up through March 2020!) and as long as I pace myself with ebooks, I can manage a few without too many migraines.

-It was through NetGalley that I found out a new edition of Dear Scott, Dearest Zelda was coming out!
+Actually, I found out a new edition of Dear Scott, Dearest Zelda was coming out through NetGalley!
 I crossed my fingers, requested access, and sent to my Twitter friends for good vibes.
 Fortunately, I was successful!